 Sanibel and Captiva Island beaches are a must-see for a variety of reasons.
 Eight Sanibel and Captiva beaches you have to visit include:

-When visiting Sanibel and Captiva Island, there are 8 beaches that stand out above the rest as must visit.
+When visiting Sanibel and Captiva Island, 8 beaches stand out above the rest as must-visit.
 Read about each one below to decide which ones will complete your dream beach getaway.

 Sanibel and Captiva Island Beaches: Which are Better?

 Sanibel Island and Captiva Island are separated by a bridge over Blind Pass.
 In many ways, the two islands are sisters.
-In fact, some folks think of the islands as being interchangeable.
+Some folks think of the islands as being interchangeable.
 However, that doesn’t quite hold true.

 Some of the major differences between Sanibel Island and Captiva Island can be found on the beaches.
 U.S. News & World Report ranks Sanibel Island as the No. 3 beach destination in the United States, and it is easy to see why.
 Sanibel Island beaches for shelling are known across the country, while Captiva Island beaches are known for their fine sands.